1. Introduction

 2.17 Peer Pressure and Child-on-Child Abuse

 Pastoral systems are in place throughout the School, and staff communicate widely with each other to ensure that children have trusted adults to talk to if they feel under pressure from peers to become involved in behaviour they feel uncomfortable with.
-Staff should be aware of these risks, and raise issues through the pastoral system / Year Group or Key Stage Leaders / Heads of School if they have concerns.
+Staff should be aware of these risks, and raise issues through the pastoral system / Year Group or Key Stage Leaders / Heads of School/DSL if they have concerns.
+Any worries about harm or possible harm from child-on-child abuse must also be reported on our electronic safeguarding system.

 The Child Protection Policy includes procedures to minimise the risk of child-on-child abuse and sets out how allegations of child-on-child abuse will be investigated and dealt with.
 The policy should reflect the different forms child-on-child abuse can take, and make it clear that abuse is abuse and should never be tolerated or passed off as “banter” or “part of growing up”.
 It should be clear as to how victims of child-on-child abuse will be supported.